sapiens/blog/_posts/2013-4-8-AspNet-Mvc-Routing-By-Convention.aspx.md

  What I need is a way to define some rules that can be applied automatically.
 For example I wanted to:

   * generate the routes from the actions and use the naming convention to format the url.
 So having the controller "Pages" action "GetBy_Id_Page" would generate the url "pages/{id}/{page}".
-All POST actions would be simply called "Post" or should start with that codefix.
+All POST actions would be simply called "Post" or should start with that prefix.
-  * every url must be codefixed with the "{tenant}" parameter and the route should contain the default value for it.
+  * every url must be prefixed with the "{tenant}" parameter and the route should contain the default value for it.
   * every Admin action should contain 'Admin' in the url or even better, the urls should be namespace based i.e the url hierarchy should respect the namespace hierarchy.
 Taking a hint from Fubu, I came up with a simple way to define routing policies.
 I considered 3 cases:
 - Generate 1 or more routes from an action
 - Format url according to a criteria